 If you’re investing heavily into content marketing, you’ll end up working with a team of writers.
 A single person can’t write everything and remain sane, let alone creative!
 To keep your content output consistent, you need a house style.
-But What is house style on a website?
+But, what is house style on a website?

 Every writer you’ll work with has different writing skills, personality traits, phrasing, and their own bag of tricks.
 Most of these idiosyncrasies are highly desirable as your readers might get bored reading a single author.

 Let’s explore: what is house style on a website and how you can develop one.
+After writing this post, I turned these ideas into a short course: Brand Style Guide Course that’s worth investing in.

 What is house style on a website or for a publication?